paul-blackwell/movie-search-docs-/docs/unit-2.md

 ```

-Now we have new problem,
+Now we have new problem, if there is not enough space on the screen the cards will stack.
+In our design we don't want this to happen but instead we want our cards to be displayed
+in one row and the amount of card displayed will change depending on the screen size.